 Student Cancellations - A full refund (less a $10 cancellation fee) will be given for cancellations made at least seven days prior to the start of the workshop.
 Cancellations made within seven days of the start of the workshop will be given no refund.
 In this case, I encourage you to find a friend to take your seat!

-All purchased unframed prints are securely packaged flat and sent via USPS Priority Mail within the United States.
-Some works are shipped via UPS or Spee-Dee on an as-needed basis.
-All framed works will be shipped via UPS or Spee-Dee.
+All purchased unframed prints are securely packaged flat and sent via USPS Priority Mail for free within the United States.
+Some works are shipped via UPS on an as-needed basis.
+All framed works will be shipped via UPS.
 Smaller items like cards, git tags and calendars will be sent via USPS First Class Mail unless in combination with a larger order using a different shipping method.
 For other worldly destinations, please contact me first for a shipping quote before placing an order.
 Once payment is received, your order will typically be shipped within three (3) business days, however, please allow up to 2-3 weeks for preparation and shipment of orders that contain framed prints.
 I am usually much quicker, but I will contact you if there are any delays on my end.